 Protect your breasts by staying proactive and informed.
 Here’s what every woman (and man) should know.

 How many breast cancer symptoms can you name?
 Take your time.
 We’ll wait.

-While a lump is still the most common symptom, there are other seemingly innocuous signs that most women ignore.
-In fact, about one in six women diagnosed with breast cancer have a symptom other than a breast lump, according to a new study published in Cancer Epidemiology.
+While a breast lump is still the most common symptom, there are other seemingly innocuous signs that most women ignore.
+In fact, about one in six women diagnosed with breast cancer have a symptom other than a breast lump, according to a study published in Cancer Epidemiology.
 These women tend to wait longer to see their doctor, which can increase their risk of a negative outcome.

 The earlier breast cancer is caught, the better chance a person has of surviving, according to the American Cancer Society.
 When diagnosed at the local stage—meaning the cancer has not spread beyond the primary site—a woman’s chance of surviving five or more years is 99%, according to the National Cancer Institute.

 How can you catch something early?
 If you’re a woman, continue getting mammograms — which are excellent at detecting cancers before they cause any symptoms—as directed by your doctor.

 And for both women and men, familiarize yourself with what your breasts look and feel like.
 The vast majority of breast cancer cases occur in women, but men can also be affected.
 If you notice something new, get it checked, says Regina Rosenthal, M.D., a general surgeon practicing breast surgery at the University of Utah Huntsman Cancer Institute.

 Here are five examples of what “something new” may be.
 If you notice any of them, call your doctor to discuss next steps.

 Add SilverSneakers to your wellness routine!
 Classes and events are happening right now at participating gyms, online through SilverSneakers LIVE, and at community centers near you.
 Activate your free online account to get started.